BostjanOb/QueueManager/readme.md

 ### 5. start working processes

 To start long running working process call `work()` on QueueManager.
-Run it from CLI and pass url to QueueManager (in step 4) as paramater.
+Run it from CLI and pass URL to QueueManager (in step 4) as a parameter.

 ```php
 <?php